PhoenixIndustries/phoenixblog/site/content/imprint.md

 #### Content of the online offer

-According to Section 7, paragraph 1 German Telemedia Act (TMG), the Manjaro GmbH & Co KG* is responsible for own contents on this website.
+According to Section 7, paragraph 1 German Telemedia Act (TMG), the Manjaro GmbH & Co KG is responsible for own contents on this website.
 However, according to Sec.
 8 to 10 TMG, service providers are not obligated to permanently monitor submitted third party information or to search for evidences that indicate illegal contents.
 Our legal obligation to immediately remove or block information at the time we get knowledge about a specific violation of law remains unchallenged.

-*limited partnership with a limited liability company as general partner

 #### References/ external links